traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 **Load fares information:** Load informations about fares in the resulting attributes.

-**Robust mode:**

-By default, if any error happens, even on just one search, the algorithm fails and returns no result.
-In cases where partial results are still desired, you can enable robust mode.
-This will prevent batching and ignore failing requests, returning partial results.
-Note that this will consume your API quotas much faster.

 **Output style:**

 - BY_ROUTE : return one linestring per route